How Does Neural Prolotherapy Treatment Work?

 Mannitol or dextrose is injected beneath the skin surface in areas associated with constriction nerves.
-Patients with nerve pain (neurogenic pain) experience pain relief within seconds.
+After receiving neural prolotherapy, patients with severe nerve pain (neurogenic pain) experience relief within seconds.

 What is the treatment like?